 As the beamline now performs a large range of x-ray spectroscopy experiments, both the single channel silicon drift diode (SDD) detector and the XIA Mercury pulse processor counting chain will be upgraded.
 It is proposed to upgrade the single channel detector to a multi-element SDD assembly.
 The Mercury system will be replaced by a new multichannel digital signal processing system (FALCON type).

 The heart of the instrumentation is the Huber 6-circle diffractometer.
-It is currently at the manufacturer in Germany being totally refurbished.
+It has been totally refurbished by the manufacturer in Germany.
 The major upgrade being that the two-theta arm is being made substantially more robust, allowing heavier loads to be carried, whilst maintaining the same degree of precision.
-Also, there will be two optical axes on the new two-theta arm assembly, allowing both analysers, point detectors and 2D cameras to be simultaneously mounted on the diffractometer.
+Also, there is two optical axes on the new two-theta arm assembly, allowing both analysers, point detectors and 2D cameras to be simultaneously mounted on the diffractometer.

 Figure 7.
 New refurbished Huber diffractometer with the double 2θ axis.